 3) Consider the kimchi.
 The Romans drank cabbage juice both to prevent hangovers and to cure them. #pickleback

 4) Order the artichoke dip.
 Extract from artichokes may prevent symptoms of hangover.

 5) Or better yet, try the asparagus.
 Chemicals in asparagus might relieve hangover symptoms while also protecting liver cells. #WinWin

 6) Wake up to a "prairie oyster."
 Raw egg yolk, Worcestershire sauce, Tabasco, a little salt and pepper -- the cure of choice for the 1878 Paris World Expo.

 7) Shake a Ramos Gin Fizz.
-Another raw egg cure, it also benefits from a vitamin-C infusion (lime juice), some rich cream, the rejuvenating properties of gin, and a whole lotta shakin', which gets the muscles moving and the blood pumping.
+And finally, the "hair of the dog" theory of hangover remedies.
+This gin fizz is another raw egg cure, which also benefits from a vitamin-C infusion (lime juice), some rich cream, the rejuvenating properties of gin, and a whole lotta shakin', which gets the muscles moving and the blood pumping.